“What sort of philosophers are we, Source who know absolutely nothing of the origin and destiny of cats?”

 Why This Question Still Matters

-Today, we have advanced science.
-We have mapped the feline genome.
-We understand their biology.
-However, the philosophical question remains unanswered.
+Today, we have advanced science and have mapped the feline genome, understanding their biology comprehensively.
+Yet the philosophical question remains unanswered.
+Science tells us how a cat works but not why a cat is.

-Science tells us how a cat works.
-It does not tell us why a cat is.
 We still do not know their ultimate destiny.
 Do they have a spiritual purpose?
 Do they understand us better than we understand them?
+Thoreau’s words remind us to stay humble and not assume we know everything, for mystery surrounds us—it sleeps on our sofas and purrs in our laps.

 The Cat as a Mirror